Margaret Behan

-Margaret Behan is a Native American artist and a former member of the International Council of 13 Grandmothers.
+Margaret Behan (born July 4, 1948), is a Native American artist and a former member of the International Council of 13 Grandmothers.

 Early years

 Behan is "of the Kit Fox Clan of the Cheyenne Nation of Oklahoma on her mother’s side, and on her father’s side she is half Northern Cheyenne and half Arapahoe of the Rabbit Lodge."
 She was one of eight children.
 Her parents were migrant farmworkers.
 Behan claims that she was prayed for and a Peyote ceremony was arranged before her conception.

 She is a fourth generation descendant of a survivor of the Sand Creek Massacre.

 Personal life

 Behan has 3 children, 11 grandchildren, and one great grandchild.

 Work as an artist

 Began's mother-in-law suggested that she might want to work in clay after noticing Behan's work on a pair of beaded moccasins.
 Behan felt so confident in her new career as an artist that she resigned from her job in 1982 and took up her new artistic career full-time.
 Her work is mentioned in four Folk Art books.
 She later moved to Taos, New Mexico due to the properties of the clay there.